 Draw the eye up with contrasting colours

 A trick as old as time, using contrasting paint colours is an easy way to elongate a space.
 Opt for a darker paint colour on three quarters of the wall, and top it off with a much lighter colour.
-Not only will it make the room look taller, but you eye will naturally be drawn to the lighter paint colour.
-Go one step further by adding some art work, like in the downstairs toilet created using Farrow & Ball paint colours.
+Not only will it make the room look taller, but your eye will naturally be drawn to the lighter paint colour.
+Go one step further by adding some artwork, like in this downstairs toilet created using Farrow & Ball paint colours.

 Lean into the light with neutral tones

 Light, airy neutrals are an easy and effective way to brighten a small space.
 Instead of opting for stark white tones in every corner, why not pair a few neutral tones to add some warmth to an otherwise cold space?
 This bathroom by Little Greene combines three different shades of the same colour to add depth and interest to the walls.